jjdii/boilerplate-express-api/README.md

 ```

 ## Running the API
-Run the following code to initialize the API.
+Run the following command to initialize the API.
 The server will automatically restart when any changes are made to the code.
 ```
 $ npm start
 ```